shapkarin/shapkarin.me/README.md

 [visit online](https://shapkarin.me) :eyes:

-## Hello.
+## Hey!
 My name is Yury Shapkarin and I like to code 👨‍💻

 I help to develop and create a lot of great projects.
 Some of them was commertial, some are not, some was a mix of both.